 2. Find Out What Drivers Are Looking for

 Not all drivers are a good fit for every job, and that’s ok.
 Time is a precious commodity in the recruiting world, so find out early what drivers are looking for.
 Some drivers may talk about career plans and advancement opportunities.
-Others may focus exclusively on pay or home time.
-Both drivers could fit the job.
 Understanding each driver’s underlying motivation helps frame the conversation and contextualizes that driver’s priorities.
 Use that information to focus on the job aspects that are most important.

 3. Ask Role Specific Questions